 - We encourage factory visits.

-- We set realistic timeframe expectations and update you regularly.
+- Our team sets realistic timeframe expectations and updates you regularly.

 - We educate you on MOQ and how it impacts your particular project.

-- We protect your intellectual property as our own and have an NDA written specifically for offshore manufacturing.
+- ITI protects your intellectual property as our own and has an NDA written specifically for offshore manufacturing.